Pular para o conteúdo principal

 Below are some possible scenarios for when the conversion rate is below 10%:

-- The seller is forwarding proposals to leads without a profile or at the wrong timing.
+• The seller is forwarding proposals to leads without a profile or at the wrong time.

 It is only possible to know if the salesperson is struggling to generate urgency and value by recording or tracking the meetings.
 In this way, it becomes easier to train the salesperson to enrich the speech and facilitate the conversion.

-Regarding timing, the salesperson needs to generate a strong commitment to the lead.
+Regarding timing, the salesperson needs to build a strong commitment with the lead.
 It is normal for the buyer to delay his decision.
-Because of this factor, the salesperson must be clear and objective to understand if the lead is considering buying the solution or if he asked for the proposal just to end the meeting.
+Because of this, the salesperson must be clear and objective to determine whether the lead is considering buying the solution or is asking for the proposal just to end the meeting.

-Knowing how to calculate sales conversion rate correctly can save your business!
+Knowing how to calculate the sales conversion rate correctly can save your business!

 There is no point in evaluating several KPIs within your process and calculating them wrongly.